IT PROJECTS IMPLEMENTATION

 We recommend reading the full article by Kernaghan which is available in English.

 As a part of good practice principles and our multi-annual experience with complex projects we recommend that work commences from the proof of concept stage.
 One of our latest implementations is a project for a network provider, Play, where our consultants have prepared a PoC for innovative SAP solutions: HANA and Fiori.
-Read more about the scope of this cooperation.
+More information on this matter can be found in Case Study PoC Implementation for PLAY Polska.